zackbradys/aws-rke2-terraform/README.md

 ## About Me

-A little bit about me and my history...
+A little bit about me and my history in the industry.
+If you have any questions, please reach out to me at zbrady@zackbrady.com!

 - Former Contractor
 - U.S. Military Reservist